philippK-de/jsIRC/README.md

 This was written for a specific site, and is not quite optimized for general consumption yet.
 It connects a hardcoded server, and channel by default - although you can change that to suit your needs.

+It is completely web based.
+The GUI is in HTML/CSS.

 Features
 ==============